 A Real Alarm Clock (aka Not Your Mom)

 Not only is this alarm clock super effing cute (also available in pink), it has a ton of cool features.
 There’s a place for the temperature, date, day of the week, and the time you’ve set your alarm to go off.
 Plus, you can set dual alarms for different days of the week (which is perfect for those MWF & TTH classes).

 You’re going to be sharing a bathroom with complete strangers, so you’ll need a (cute) place to tote your essentials around in.
 This shower caddy has four compartments and holes at the bottom allow water to drain out.
 (Also don’t forget flip flops because those showers are nasty.)

 You’re going to want a laundry hamper big enough to hold all your dirty laundry (because I guarantee you won’t want to make too many trips), but light enough to be able to carry it around your dorm building.
 This one from AmazonBasics is collapsible, so you can literally fold it up and put it away when you don’t need it — because your little dorm is going to be cramped enough as is.

 One of the best purchases I made for my college dorm room was a shoe organizer.
 This organizer has 24 breathable, mesh pockets so it’ll hold up to 12 pairs of shoes.
 It can be hung on any door (although be prepared that your door won’t fully close because of the hooks).
-It could also be used for things like holding bathroom accessories or hair products.
+It could also be used for things like holding bathroom accessories, hair products, or bathing suits.

 Most of the time in college, you won’t have time to care about what you look like — like when you’re running late for your 8 a.m. class.
 But when you and your friends get ready to go out on the weekends (or #ThirstyThursday), you’ll need to see your full outfit from head to toe.
 This one is 12×48 and easily attaches to the back of your door.